 Visit these support resources if you have lost some sight due to GA:

-Living Well with Low VisionLiving Well with Low Vision is an
+Living Well with Low Vision

+Living Well with Low Vision is

-Living Well with Low Vision is an online resource to educate those with loss of vision on how to maintain their independence and quality of life. lowvision.preventblindness.org
+an online resource to educate

+those with loss of vision on how

+to maintain their independence

+and quality of life.
+LowVision.

+PreventBlindness.org

 ASPECT Patient Empowerment Program